• Instagram Icon

 Conservation Tips

 Why should you conserve water you may ask?
 So that our future generations may have the opportunity to experience all of Florida's beauty in the same way that generations before have been privileged to do.
-More than 3.5 billion gallons of water are used every day in central and southern Florida by 9 million residents and visitors – for drinking and bathing, watering our lawns, growing our crops and servicing our industries.
+More than 3.5 billion gallons of water are used every day in central and southern Florida by 9 million residents and visitors – for drinking and bathing, watering our lawns, growing our crops, and servicing our industries.
 Future water needs are projected to increase to approximately 4.1 billion gallons per day by 2040.
 Even though we may appear to be surrounded by an endless water supply, the total amount of freshwater available for our use on Earth is less than 1%.
 Our part of that 1% comes from the groundwater in the Floridan Aquifer.
 Water from the aquifer is being withdrawn faster than it can be replaced which not only has an effect on our water supply, but also the environment and ecosystems that depend on it everyday.
 While science makes advancements in alternative resources, these alternatives come with a big price tag.
 Water conservation is going to be the most effective way to address this global challenge.

 Everyday you will see a new water saving tip!